Three Views of the Millennium

 For many Christians, the millennium is a very important doctrine.
-For us, it was an extremely important doctrine.
-It was “the wonderful world tomorrow.”
-We had a wonderfully upbeat message about good news for the entire world — a new and far better world would come after Christ returned to put an end to this evil world.
-The millennium would be a thousand years of righteous rule, when people would obey God, when there would be peace worldwide, when even animals would be at peace with one another.
+For some, it is “the wonderful world tomorrow.”
+It is an upbeat message about good news for the entire world — a new and far better world will come after Christ returns to put an end to this evil world.
+The millennium will be a thousand years of righteous rule, when people will obey God, when there will be peace worldwide, when even animals will be at peace with one another.

 Can we prove it?

+However, we do not stress the millennium.
+Why not?
+Why have we neglected this wonderfully optimistic message about the future?
 The simple answer is, Scripture.
 We want to be honest in our use of Scripture.
-No matter how good particular teachings might make us feel, we do not want to be saying things we cannot prove from Scripture.
+No matter how good particular teachings might make us feel, we do not want to be teaching things we cannot prove from Scripture.

 For example, how long will the millennium last?
-We used to say that it would be exactly one thousand years.
+Many say that it will be exactly one thousand years.
 After all, Revelation 20 calls it a thousand years.
 The word “millennium” itself means one thousand years.
 So why would anybody doubt it?